Krozark/ResourceManager/README.md

 * K is type of key
 * T is type of resource

-if T if pointer, auto delet are make.
+if T if pointer, auto delete are made on clear(), and remove..

 Fonction